dschmaryl/i3-layout-scripts/README.md

-These scripts can be used to save or open saved layouts in i3.
-I create shortcuts in my bin folder to point to everything, so I use as follows:
+These scripts can be used to save a layout or open a saved layout in i3.
+I prefer to create shortcuts in my bin folder to point to everything, so I use as follows:

-$ save WORKSPACE_NUMBER LAYOUT_NAME
+$ save WORKSPACE LAYOUT

-$ open LAYOUT_NAME [WORKSPACE_NUMBER]
+$ open LAYOUT [WORKSPACE]

-A shortcut to open a specific layout is created with the same name as the layout only if nothing in my PATH exists with that name.
+If a workspace number is not specified then the layout will open in the current workspace.
+To save myself typing, a shortcut to open a specific layout is created in my bin folder with the same name as the layout but only if nothing in my PATH exists with that name.
 So, most of the time, I use by hitting mod+d to open dmenu and type the name of the layout I want.